 If you have a serious dental issue that needs attention and you’ve just signed up for a new dental insurance policy, discuss your options with your San Diego dentist before moving forward with any procedures.

 Depending on your issue, you may be able to get by with preventive care while you wait for your benefits to kick in, which will save you money in the long run.

 Alternate Benefit Applies is insurance lingo for, “We’re not going to pay for that because there’s a cheaper option.
 Sorry, not sorry.”

 If they respond with this line when you go in for treatment, your dental insurance plan is the type that covers only the minimal available treatment.

-You might hear this when you go to get a composite tooth-colored filling, and they say they're only willing to cover a metal amalgam.
-Or, you want to get a dental implant, but they'll only agree to cover a partial denture.
+You might hear this when you go to get composite tooth colored fillings front teeth, and they say they’re only willing to cover a metal amalgam.
+Or, you want to get a dental implant, but they’ll only agree to cover a partial denture.

 “Alternate benefit applies.”

 When you’re shopping for affordable dental insurance plans, pay attention to how they cover these four types of care: